mbaqer/V2X-mmWave-Beamforming/README.md

 # V2X-mmWave-Beamforming
-The codes will be uploaded as soon as our work will be accepted and published online.
+A project on deep learning based multi-modality sensing in 60GHz mmWave beamforming for connected vehicles. <br>

+Publications and citation details will be posted as soon the manuscript accepted.